maxhanna/Weaver/README.md

 ## 🧨 Why Developers Love Weaver
 - One prompt → entire project updated
 - Atomic, safe, reviewable diffs
+- Review all terminal commands before they run, create a command approval list or approve all by default.
 - Full IDE + Git + Kanban + Calendar in one app
 - Local, fast, private
 - Works with any project structure